dkvz/dorade-noframework-blog/README.md

 ### Staggering the animations
 Mostly things I need to remember:
 * When changing page I need to remove any existing scroll listener bound to the staggered animations control.

+Let's review the items to animate.

+Items are currently receiving the scale-up class in `loadArticlesOrShorts`.

+-> Instead of that, we have to add the items in a queue of elements to animate.
+Just add it to a new list right before after adding it to the document fragment.
+This has to be some sort of temp-list or we also have to lock down the animation scroll thingy event if it exists.

+Let's go for the temp list.

 ### Old stuff